anavallasuiza/cSans/README.md

 CSS reset
 ---------

-The file "csans.css" contains a solid reset for all html5 elements and brings a strong base to build.
-So if you only need a simple css reset you can include just this file
+The file "csans.css" contains a solid reset and normalize for all html elements bringing a strong base to build.
+So if you only need a css reset you can include just this file

 Helpers
 -------

-In the file "csans.helpers.css" there are some helpers for generical purposes:
+The file "csans.helpers.css" contains some helpers for generical purposes:

 * Float the elements using .left, .right or .right-right (Floats the element and align its contain to right)
 * .image: Image replacement.
 You must specify the width, height and background-image: